 The paddleboard is pretty simple to set up.
 You pull it out of the bag and unroll it on a flat surface.
 The next step is to twist off the dust cap to access the inflation valve on the front of the board.
-Like most iSUP’s, the DAMA inflatable has a Halkey Roberts valve to make inflation easy and to ensure a leakproof seal.
-Connect the hand pump to the valve and lock it by turning clockwise.
-Dama recommends inflating this board to 15psi, but claims that pressures in the range of 12psi to 20psi will be fine.
+Like most iSUPs, the DAMA inflatable has a Halkey Roberts valve to make inflation easy and to ensure a leakproof seal.
+Connect the hand pump to the valve and lock it by turning it clockwise.
+Dama recommends inflating this board to 15psi but claims that pressures in the range of 12psi to 20psi will be fine.
 The recommended 15psi has been the perfect amount of pressure in our testing to give you a stiff and stable board, but getting to 15psi with the hand pump is a workout.
 Many iSUPers view this as a part of their warmup – getting their heart rate pumping and taxing the upper body a bit.

 Once the board is inflated, the 3 included fins are slid into the fin slots on the bottom of the board and are secured in place by attached snap pins that hold them secure without needing any tools.
-The leash that DAMA includes is pretty standard, but it’s blue color properly matches the blue of the board design.
-It should be attached to the rear grab handle of the board, then velcro’ed around your ankle.
+The leash that DAMA includes is pretty standard, but its blue color properly matches the blue of the board design.
+It should be attached to the rear grab handle of the board, then velcroed around your ankle.
 Finally, the aluminum paddle should be assembled to your liking.
-DAMA includes paddle options to assemble the paddle as a two-sided kayak paddle or a standard SUP paddle with paddle on one end and handle on the other.
-If you are planning on standing up on the paddleboard, the paddleboard paddle option in the way to go.
+DAMA includes paddle options to assemble the paddle as a two-sided kayak paddle or a standard SUP paddle with a paddle on one end and a handle on the other.
+If you are planning on standing up on the paddleboard, the paddleboard paddle option is the way to go.
 If sitting or kneeling, the kayak paddle setup is a great bonus to have in this package.

-The bungee cargo straps on the front of the board are a nice addition allowing you to secure a waterproof bluetooth speaker (we love our JBL Flip 5) or carrying a change of clothes using the included dry bag.
+The bungee cargo straps on the front of the board are a nice addition allowing you to secure a waterproof bluetooth speaker (we love our JBL Flip 5) or carry a change of clothes using the included dry bag.

 When you’re done enjoying the DAMA iSUP, packing it away is easy.
 Pull it out of the water onto a flat surface.
 Detach the leash and fins.
-Remove the dust cap on the inflation value and push the spring loaded pin down to deflate.
+Remove the dust cap on the inflation value and push the spring-loaded pin down to deflate.
 Pushing and twisting the valve pin will lock it in place to keep the value open.
-Since the recommended pressure for this board is 15psi, when opening the valve initially, you’ll be greeted by a loud rush of air – so be prepared.
+Since the recommended pressure for this board is 15psi when opening the valve initially, you’ll be greeted by a loud rush of air – so be prepared.
 Once most of the air is out of the board, you’ll want to start rolling it – starting at the bottom – to push the remaining air out of the board.
 Make sure to keep the valve open during this stage.
 We typically close the valve only when the board is fully rolled up to ensure that if it unrolls on us, we won’t have to go through the final stages of deflation again.
 Once rolled up, the SUP and all accessories fit nicely in the included bag for transport.
-This isn’t one of those bags that once opening you can never get everything back into it – it’s large and spacious for all the included gear.
+This isn’t one of those bags that once opened you can never get everything back into it – it’s large and spacious for all the included gear.

 With so many inflatable paddleboards on Amazon these days – all with similar features and accessories – we chose the DAMA board due to its design.
 We love the wood-look top of the board along with the baby blue styling.
 This board doesn’t look or feel like a $300 SUP.
 It holds it own against much more expensive inflatable SUP’s on the market.
 With over 2000 reviews on Amazon for this board, we aren’t the only ones that feel this way.

 Our only complaint about the quality is in the paddle.
 The paddle is thinner than we’d like and the connecting parts do feel a bit flimsy.
-The tradeoff is that this paddle can be converted to a dual blade kayak-style paddle – so it’s worth it.
+The tradeoff is that this paddle can be converted to a dual-blade kayak-style paddle – so it’s worth it.
 As a standup paddleboard paddle, the paddle does feel a bit loose in your hands – feeling at times that the lightweight paddle is bending.
-If you are going to stand up paddle longs distances with this board, we may recommend picking up a sturdier 2-piece paddle like this one, but for the flexibility, the included paddle will be perfect for most users.
+If you are going to stand up paddle long distances with this board, we may recommend picking up a sturdier 2-piece paddle like this one, but for the flexibility, the included paddle will be perfect for most users.

 We purchased our first inflatable paddleboard almost a decade ago for around $500.
 It did not come with a carrying bag and does not have most of the features this DAMA SUP comes with.
 It’s been a great board and is still leak-free after hours and hours of use over the years.
 At $300, this DAMA board is an amazing value.
 The board looks awesome with a design that resembles a much more expensive SUP.
 The carrying case and extras provide additional value – even if you don’t use many of the accessories regularly.
 With this package, you get a lot for your dollar, which leaves more in your pocket to pay for the travel or accommodations to get out on the water and enjoy this SUP.